 Attribution window refers to the time between someone interacting with your ad/content and taking a conversion action.
 Call it the time they take to decide to purchase from you after coming across your content.

 When Facebook gives you the option to choose your attribution window, what does it mean?

-It means you are given a chance to choose for what frame of time before a conversion do you want to give the credit of that conversion to the interactions.
+It means you are given a chance to choose during what frame of time before a conversion do you want to give the credit of that conversion to the interactions.

-These are the Attribution Window Options that Facebook offers you:
+These are the Facebook Attribution Window Options that the platform offers you:

 - 28-day click and visit, 1-day impression.

 - 7-day click and visit, 1-day impression.